 There arewhich describe the requirements that apply in the UK the assessment and designation of Technical Assessment Bodies under the EU Construction Products Regulation.

-In the UK, the designating authority is the Department for Communities and Local Government.
+In the UK, the designating authority is the Ministry of Housing, Communities and Local Government.
 The department uses the United Kingdom Accreditation Service (UKAS) to undertake the initial assessment, accreditation and routine monitoring of Notified Bodies and Technical Assessment Bodies.

 If you have queries about the Designation of a Notified Body, or Technical Assessment Body under the CPR in the UK please contact: